microsoft/tolerant-php-parser/docs/Overview.md

 a method parameter).
 Instead, it attaches these errors on a post-parse walk of the tree.

 ## Next Steps
-Check out the [Readme](../README.md) and [Getting Started](GettingStarted.md) pages for more information on how consume the parser, or the [How It Works](HowItWorks.md) section if you want to dive deeper into the implementation.
+Check out the [Readme](../README.md) and [Getting Started](GettingStarted.md) pages for more information on how to consume the parser, or the [How It Works](HowItWorks.md) section if you want to dive deeper into the implementation.